 Chapter 4: Local SEO

-With a local search engine optimization (SEO) campaign, you are aiming to increase the visibility of your brick-and-mortar business within the search engine results page for local service-based intent searches.
+With a local SEO, whether that’s law firm SEO or plumber SEO campaigns, you are aiming to increase the visibility of your brick-and-mortar business within the search engine results page for local service-based intent searches.
 The higher your search engine rankings, the more likely you are to bring in more local customers.

 Local SEO involves:

 - Conducting keyword research to find the phrases people are searching that are relevant to your business.

 - Creating local SEO citations for your business.